 Acne is synonymous with adolescence and can be one of the most embarrassing and demoralizing skin conditions which affects teenagers and adults.
-The effects of acne are far reaching and can be extremely damaging to the self-esteem and mental health fo the patient, especially for those who suffer from acne scars.
+The effects of acne are far reaching and can be extremely damaging to the self-esteem and mental health for the patient, especially for those who suffer from acne scars.

-People with mild acne tend to use products which are available over the counter, typically without prescription.
+People with mild acne tend to use products that are available over the counter, typically without prescription.
 However, some of these products are chemical based while others use untested ingredients which often exacerbate the acne problem further.

 A large number of these acne treatment therapies or spot treatment products contain nothing but mild antibacterial solution which can be of little use.
 In such a chaotic setting more and more people are looking for alternatives when it comes to treating acne.

 Topical retinoids and antibiotics may sometimes prove insufficient as a treatment for acne.
 They contain chemical ingredients which can be harsh on already sensitive skin such as benzoyl peroxide.

 As a result, there has been an increase in the number of people choosing home remedies using products which have natural antibacterial ingredients such as tea tree oil.
 People are turning to readily available, accessible and all-natural products such as baking soda, jojoba oil and witch hazel to treat a range of skin issues including sensitive or dry skin.